 If you stay in Sweden for six months or longer and work for the whole or part of this period, you generally pay ordinary income tax in Sweden.
 In this case, you or your employer should submit a preliminary income tax (A-tax) notification.
 You can do this via our e-service or by filling in a paper form.

 You must send the following documents with your application:

 Find out more about moving to Sweden and starting work here:

 If you are planning to run a business in Sweden, you should apply for F-tax approval.
-You can apply for F-tax approval at verksamt.se or by filling in the paper form for business registration (SKV 4620).
+You can apply for F-tax approval in our e-service Registration of foreign companies in Sweden or by filling in the paper form Tax application for foreign entrepreneurs (SKV 4632).

 The length of your stay in Sweden helps to determine which type of registration number you should be assigned.